jentery/mdia360v2/exhibit.md

 * Document gameplay that was recorded purposefully.
 That is, there should be a reason why you recorded a particular moment in the game, and that reason should be relatively clear to your audience as they watch and listen.
 * Be accompanied by [metadata](https://docs.google.com/spreadsheets/d/15k2oHLyZU_kya3z9-KTsCqoR5iTfDKH-gYppdsZD-pk/edit?usp=sharing).
 * Be accompanied by written or recorded permissions if you play a game with someone else or otherwise involve them in the footage.

+Your metadata should:

+* Appear in this [spreadsheet](https://docs.google.com/spreadsheets/d/15k2oHLyZU_kya3z9-KTsCqoR5iTfDKH-gYppdsZD-pk/edit?usp=sharing), which you should copy or download.
+* Accompany each of your 5-8 video files.
+Complete one row in the [spreadsheet](https://docs.google.com/spreadsheets/d/15k2oHLyZU_kya3z9-KTsCqoR5iTfDKH-gYppdsZD-pk/edit?usp=sharing) per file in your exhibit.
+* Account for every field in the metadata schema for the Gameplay Footage Collection.
+This means you should enter data in every column of the [spreadsheet](https://docs.google.com/spreadsheets/d/15k2oHLyZU_kya3z9-KTsCqoR5iTfDKH-gYppdsZD-pk/edit?usp=sharing).Note that most columns contain dropdown menus (aka, "controlled vocabularies") to facilitate the data entry process.
+* Informed by [documentation](https://uvicpraxis.github.io/metadata.html), which I wrote with researchers in my lab (the Praxis Studio).
+If, after reviewing the documentation, you still have questions about entering metadata in every field provided, then please don't hesitate to email.
+I'm happy to help.

 Your 1250-2250 words should: